Azure/carnegie-mop/README.md

 - Precision: tp / (tp + fp)
 - Recall: tp / (tp + fn)
 - F1_score: 2 * (precision * recall) / (precision + recall)
+- Accuracy: (tp + tn) / total_sample_count
 - Averaging methods: macro-average, micro-average, weighted-average

+### Q: What metrics does MOP use for load test?
+A:  MOP provides RPS, latency, request count and infrastructure utilization percentage via charts.
+- Actual RPS: The actual (successful) RPS that the model can handle under different settings (target RPS or concurrency).
+- Latency: The latency of the model under different settings (target RPS or concurrency).
+For each setting (target RPS or concurrency, MOP runs for a certain period of time (e.g. 5 minutes) and collects the latency of each request.
+Then MOP sorts the latencies from low to high and calculates the 50th, 90th, 95th and 99th percentile values (P50, P90, P95, P99).
+Average latency is also calculated among all successful requests.
+- Total Request Count: For each setting (target RPS or concurrency), MOP runs for a certain period of time (e.g. 5 minutes) and collects the total request count.
+The total request count is the sum of all successful requests and failed requests.
+Successful requests are requests that return HTTP status code 200.
+User Failed requests are requests that return HTTP status code 4xx.
+System Failed requests are requests that return HTTP status code 5xx.
+- Resource Utilization Percentage: For each setting (target RPS or concurrency), MOP runs for a certain period of time (e.g. 5 minutes) and collects the resource utilization percentage.
+The resource utilization percentage is the **percentage** of the resource, such as CPU time, memory, disk space, GPU time and GPU memory (if available), that is used by the model during the load test.
+For example, if the model uses 50% of the CPU time during the load test, the CPU utilization percentage is 50%.

 <!--
 ### Q: How to calculate the average rank percentile of a metric?